salt-extensions/salt-extension-copier/docs/topics/installation.md

 # Installation

-You only need a functional [Copier][copier-docs] installation to render the template.
+To render the template, you only need a functional [Copier][copier-docs] installation.

 ## Copier

 :::{tab} pipx

-It is generally recommended to install it globally via [pipx][pipx-docs]:
+It’s recommended to install Copier globally using [pipx][pipx-docs]:

 ```bash
 pipx install 'copier>=9.1' && \